 About

-This site started out as homework for college projects and has since matured into my professional portfolio.
+This site started out as homework for college projects in 2008 and has since matured into my professional portfolio.
 Each new project, educational and professional, has taught me something new.
-I love to learn and try new things and have gained extensive skills as a Front-End Developer over the last ten years.
-Working with so many different aspects of programming has given me adaptability and capacity to apply my knowledge to new situations and projects.
+I love to learn and try new things and have gained extensive skills as a Front-End Developer over the last eighteen years.
+Working with so many different aspects of web development has given me adaptability and capacity to apply my knowledge to new situations and projects.

 Professionally, I began as a Front-end Developer at Utah State University in 2010.
 There I started building sites from designers' Photoshop files.
 My skills base expanded, especially in CSS and jQuery, to meet the challenges and demands of professional web development.

-A year later I joined Duo Group as the company's sole developer for the next two years.
-During this time I would set up domains, servers, hosting, and emails.
-I built custom websites from the designers' Photoshop designs and started making WordPress themes and began using it as the CMS for Duo Group's clients.
-While here I started learning about and building responsive websites.
+I then joined Duo Group as the company's sole developer.
+While there, I would set up domains, servers, hosting, and email accounts.
+I built custom websites from the designers' Photoshop designs, built custom email templates, started making WordPress themes, began using it as the CMS for Duo Group's clients, and started learning about and building responsive websites.

 I then worked as a WordPress developer for Tenth Muse Design.
 I built custom designed WordPress themes from their designers' designs for clients using a base theme and Advanced Custom Fields.
-Sites are built to be responsive and cross browser compatible.
-Tenth Muse Design also has a contract to do the initial work for BloomCU, a company that makes credit union websites.
-All sites are version with Git on Bitbucket and deployed using DeployBot.
-We use Laravel Mix, a Webpack wrapper, to compile our JavaScript and Scss and to run Browsersync.
+Sites were built to be responsive and cross browser compatible.
+Tenth Muse Design had a contract to do the initial work for BloomCU, a company that makes credit union websites.
+Sites were versioned with Git on Bitbucket and deployed using DeployBot.
+We used Laravel Mix, a Webpack wrapper, to compile our JavaScript and Scss and to run Browsersync.

-My duties in my current role at Inetz include taking designs and turning them into responsive websites, updating and maintaining WordPress websites, and website training.
+While at Inetz I took designs and turned them into responsive WordPress websites, updated and maintained WordPress websites, and trained clients on how to update website content.

-An interesting side effect of building websites is that they rarely stay the same for very long.
-Because of that none my work built before Movearoo, which I finished about 4 years ago, is viewable.
+One consequence of working in web development is that websites rarely stay the same for very long.
+Because of that, very little of my work built before 4 years ago is currently an active website.